MCBrandenburg/dirInfo/README.md

 ## Commands

+**--duplicate, -d** Looks for duplicates.
+Uses md5 hashing if no hashes are selected.

 **--path *value*, -p *value*** Root directory for the process.
 Defaults to CWD if none specified.

 **--info, -i** Get the system info for the file.